-For this reason, the groups of Andrea Romagnani and Yvonne Nagel from Roche in Basel, Switzerland aimed to increase the abundance of Ag peptides from oncoproteins on cell surface MHC-I receptors in tumour cell lines in their recent publication.
-The teams used proteolysis-targeting chimeras (PROTACs) also known as degraders, which are hetero-bi-functional molecules, consisting of an E3 ligase-binding ligand, connected via a linker to a ligand specific to the target protein.
+For this reason, the groups of Andrea Romagnani and Yvonne Nagel from Roche in Basel, Switzerland, aimed to increase the abundance of Ag peptides from oncoproteins on cell surface MHC-I receptors in tumour cell lines in their recent publication.
+The teams used proteolysis-targeting chimaeras (PROTACs), also known as degraders, which are hetero-bi-functional molecules consisting of an E3 ligase-binding ligand connected via a linker to a ligand specific to the target protein.
 Therefore degraders hijack endogenous E3 ligase bringing it into close proximity with the target protein resulting in proteasome degradation of the target protein.
 An increase in Ags of the target protein is then available for trafficking to the cell surface for MHC presentation.

-The researchers targeted the breakdown of the Bromo- and Extra-Terminal (BET) protein BRD4, which plays important roles in transcriptional regulation, epigenetics, and cancer; and identified five novel MHC-I binding peptide antigens from BRD4.
-In order to use a proteomics approach overseen by senior principal scientist Axel Ducret also at Roche, the team enlisted the help of CRB and ordered our highly purified custom PEAKTM Peptides.
-Our PEAKTM Peptides are isotopically labelled with the residue of the customers choosing and are analysed for net peptide content as standard, allowing for precise peptide quantification.
-The team ordered PEAKTM Peptides of the two most abundant MHC-I binding peptides identified, QEFGADVRL (QEFGADV-[U-13C6,15N4-Arg]-L-acid) and AEALEKLFL (AEALE-[U-13C6,15N2-Lys]-LFL-acid), which allowed them to determine the relative peptide abundance from the ratio of light (unlabelled, experimental sample) to over heavy (isotopically labelled standard) signal using MHC I-associated peptide proteomics (MAPPs) a technique which utilisies powerful mass spectrometry.
+The researchers targeted the breakdown of the Bromo- and Extra-Terminal (BET) protein BRD4, which plays important roles in transcriptional regulation, epigenetics, and cancer.
+They identified five novel MHC-I binding peptide antigens from BRD4.
+To use a proteomics approach overseen by senior principal scientist Axel Ducret also at Roche, the team enlisted the help of CRB and ordered our highly purified custom PEAKTM Peptides.
+Our PEAKTM Peptides are isotopically labelled with the customer’s chosen residue and are analysed for net peptide content as standard, allowing for precise peptide quantification.
+The team ordered PEAKTM Peptides of the two most abundant MHC-I binding peptides identified, QEFGADVRL (QEFGADV-[U-13C6,15N4-Arg]-L-acid) and AEALEKLFL (AEALE-[U-13C6,15N2-Lys]-LFL-acid), which allowed them to determine the relative peptide abundance from the ratio of light (unlabelled, experimental sample) to over heavy (isotopically labelled standard) signal using MHC I-associated peptide proteomics (MAPPs) a technique which utilises powerful mass spectrometry.

 Massafra et al., (2021).
 Proteolysis-Targeting Chimeras Enhance T Cell Bispecific Antibody-Driven T Cell Activation and Effector Function through Increased MHC Class I Antigen Presentation in Cancer Cells.
 J Immunol.
 PMID: 34215653